xueshanf/testssl.sh-webfrontend/README.md

           proxy_read_timeout 200;     # you might need to increase these values depending on your server hardware. send_timeout 200;           # you might need to increase these values depending on your server hardware.
      }

-You still have to autostart the script but this can be done in a screen or corntab.
+You still have to autostart the script on boot.
+This can be done manually in a screen.

 ## Docker